-Team # Division: S llegiate Exhibit Outline Excellent 5 points Good 4 points Average 3 points Fair 2 points • JUDGE SCORE 1.
+Team # Division: S S PS/Co llegiate Exhibit Outline Excellent 5 points Good 4 points Average 3 points Fair 2 points JUDGE SCORE 1.
 Title Slide: (Event Name, Team Member Names, HOSA Division, HOSA Chapter #, School Name, Chartered Association) Title Slide is included with ALL needed information.
-N/A N/A N/A Title slide is not included or missing one or more components Exhibit Outline Excellent 15 points Good 12 points Average 9 points Fair 6 points Poor 0 points JUDGE SCORE Description of the Innovation and what it is / how it is used Outline provides an exceptional representation of what the innovation is, what it does, and how it is used.
+N/A N/A N/A Title slide is not included or missing one or more components Exhibit Outline Excellent 15 points Good 12 points Average 9 points Fair 6 points Poor 0 points JUDGE SCORE 2.
+Description of the Innovation and what it is / how it is used Outline provides an exceptional representation of what the innovation is, what it does, and how it is used.
 Information is supported by data that is accurate, current, and presented in a logical manner.
 The content of the outline is mostly clear, ideas are sequenced in a logical manner.
 The outline provides information that describes the innovation and its use.
-The information on the exhibit outline is somewhat vague and does not clearly explain the innovation and/or its use.
-The sequencing of ideas throughout the outline is unclear.
-The outline includes little information or data to support the innovation.
-Information on the outline is unclear and does not provide understanding of the innovation and its use.
+The information on the exhibit outline is somewhat vague and does not clearly explain the innovation and/or its use. little information or data to support the innovation. unclear and does not provide understanding of the innovation and its use.
 Innovation impact on the future of healthcare delivery.
 The outline provided outstanding information on the impact on the future of healthcare delivery, providing a comprehensive explanation.
 The outline provides some information regarding the impact of innovation on the future of healthcare delivery.
 The outline was vague regarding the impact of innovation on the future of healthcare.
-The outline regarding the impact of innovation on healthcare delivery is unclear and vague. not provide information How innovation may increase the quality of life The outline clearly describes the innovations' impact on the quality of life and gives a clear idea of how it would be effective.
+The outline regarding the impact of innovation on healthcare delivery is unclear and vague. not provide information 4.
+How innovation may increase the quality of life The outline clearly describes the innovations' impact on the quality of life and gives a clear idea of how it would be effective.
 The outline contains some information on the innovation's impact on quality of life, but more information would have been helpful.
+The outline was missing critical points regarding the impact of the innovation on the quality of life.
 The outline regarding the innovation's impact on the quality of life left many questions and was unclear. not provide 5.
 How innovation may reduce healthcare costs.
 The outline was exceptional in describing the reduction of healthcare costs.
-The outline included some points regarding the innovation's reduction of healthcare costs. the innovation would reduce healthcare costs.
-The outline was very narrow in points regarding the reduction of the healthcare costs associated with the innovation.
-The outline does not provide information regarding the impact of the innovation on healthcare costs.
+The outline included some points regarding the innovation's reduction of healthcare costs. the innovation would reduce healthcare costs. healthcare costs associated with the innovation. not provide information regarding the impact of the innovation on healthcare costs.
 6. Creative and Artistic Impact The outline was extremely effective in describing the creative and artistic plan for the medical innovation.
 It is very evident the exhibit and innovation will stand out in the crowd.
 The description excites the judges to want to see the physical exhibit in round 2. are elements that will certainly make it unique.
-Judges want to see the physical exhibit in round 2. but could use further There is minimal description of the creative and artistic plan for the physical exhibit and innovation.
-Judges are not sure what unique elements will make this project stand out.
-No aspects of creative or artistic elements were included in the outline.
+Judges want to see the physical exhibit in round 2.
+The creative and artistic plan are present in the outline but could use further development.
+Some thought has been pu into these elements, but they need to be flushed out further. plan for the physical exhibit and innovation.
+Judges are not sure what No aspects of creative or artistic elements were included in the outline.